German Shorthaired Pointerkaty towle 26 July 2021

 As they have pendulous ears, ear infections can occur.
 To avoid this, clean out any wax with an ear cleaner a couple of times a month.
 It is also wise to dry out the ear canals thoroughly after your German Shorthaired Pointer has gone for a bath or swim.

 A dog that was initially bred to hunt, it is little wonder that the German Shorthaired Pointer loves to exercise.
 A minimum of 90 minutes a day is advised and exercising for less time than this is likely to result in a bored and frustrated dog who develops behavioural issues.

 These clever pedigrees like variety and won’t take kindly to being brought on the same route day in and day out.
 Keep their walks varied and bring them to places such as beaches, forests and fields.

-The GSP is prone to obesity if fed the wrong diet and under-exercised.
-They do well on a high protein diet and we should keep a close eye on their calorie intake.
+The German Shorthaired Pointer is prone to obesity if fed the wrong diet and under-exercised.
+They do well on a high protein diet like Pooch & Mutt's Primal and we should keep a close eye on their calorie intake.